 Neonates of mothers with iron deficiency anemia usually have a normal Hct but decreased total iron stores and a need for early dietary iron supplements.

-Folate deficiency (see also Megaloblastic Macrocytic Anemias) increases risk of neural tube defects and possibly fetal alcohol syndrome.
-Deficiency occurs in 0.5 to 1.5% of pregnant women; macrocytic megaloblastic anemia is present if deficiency is moderate or severe.
+Folate deficiency increases risk of neural tube defects and possibly fetal alcohol syndrome.
+Deficiency occurs in 0.5 to 1.5% of pregnant women; megaloblastic macrocytic anemia is present if deficiency is moderate or severe.

 Rarely, severe anemia and glossitis occur.

-During pregnancy, hemoglobinopathies, particularly sickle cell disease, Hb S-C disease, andbeta- and alpha-thalassemia, can worsen maternal and perinatal outcomes (for genetic screening for some of these disorders, see Table: Genetic Screening for Some Ethnic Groups).
+During pregnancy, hemoglobinopathies, particularly sickle cell disease, Hb S-C disease, and beta- and alpha-thalassemia, can worsen maternal and perinatal outcomes.
+Genetic screening genetic screening for some of these disorders is available.